dzuura/satu-lemari/README.md

 ## 🔄 Changelog

 ### v1.0.0 (2025-07-13)

 - Initial release
 - Core authentication system with Firebase + JWT
 - Basic CRUD operations for items and categories
+- Request management system for donations and rentals
 - AI integration with Google Gemini
 - File upload with Supabase Storage
 - Notification system with Redis caching